ShivaS0111/Android-CleanArchitecture-Compose-App/README.md

 - **datasource**
     - **local**: Implements the local data source functionalities using Room and other local storage options.
+        - local
+          - **dao**: Defines the database access objects (DAO) required by the local data source.
+            - `MovieDAO`: Interface for local database operations specific to movies.
+          - **entities**: Contains the data entities representing the database tables.
+            - `MovieEntity`: Represents a movie entity in the local database.
+          - **dbclient**
+            - `AppDatabase.kt`: Sets up the Room database for the application.
         - `MoviesLocalDataSourceImpl`: Concrete implementation of `MoviesLocalDataSource`.
     - **network**
         - **apiclient**: Contains network client implementations.
             - `ApiServiceImpl`: Implementation of the `ApiService` interface for network operations.
         - `MoviesNetworkDataSourceImpl`: Concrete implementation of `MoviesNetworkDataSource`, fetching data from APIs.
+- **mapper**
+  - `MovieMapper`: Maps data entities to domain models and vice versa.
 - **repository**
   - `MoviesRepositoryImpl.kt`: Implements `MoviesRepository` interface and integrates data from both local and remote sources to provide a single source of truth.

 ---